SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Italy
  - Fixed the 'A Colonial Empire' focus overlapping with the 'Gain the Blackshirt's Loyalty' focus
  - Fixed army and navy tooltips so they are now accurate regarding special forces cap
+ - The 'A Bandit's War' focus now unlocks Irregular Infantry
+ - The 'Strengthen the Blackshirts' focus is reverted to vanilla
+    - No longer unlocks Militia

 #### Japan
  - The 'Invest in Aerial Escorts' focus no longer requires Japan to be at war